eswan18/ethanswan.com/content/posts/2022/2022-12-10-python-exceptions-bonus/index.md

 It's executed only if the `try` block completes without error.
 That means that in situations where you use both `except` and `else`, exactly one of them will run.

-If used in conjunction with with a `finally` clause, the `else` clause runs first.
+If used in conjunction with a `finally` clause, the `else` clause runs first.

 When I first heard of it, I couldn't think of any possible use, but it has really come in handy a couple of times in my programming career.
 That said, I wracked my mind for an example and couldn't come up with one.